Getting ready for the roadtrip of a lifetime in Gaspésie

 This is where the landscapes are the wildest.
 After Sainte-Anne-des-Monts, the road winds around right next to the sea, then the 132 clings to the cliffs and plunges into valleys where tiny, colourful villages are nestled.
 Ruisseau-à-Rebours, L’Anse Pleureuse, Gros-Morne and not to mention the most delightful of all, Manche-d’Épée!

-HI Sea Shack is an essential stop.
+HI Ste-Anne-des-Monts, Auberge festive Sea Shack is an essential stop.
 You can stay in a cabin, yurt, teepee or camp in a tent.
-There are three musts here—a soak in the hot tub, a drink at the tiki bar and a snooze in a hammock by the sea.
+There are three musts here—a sunset walk on the beach, a drink at the tiki bar and a snooze in a hammock by the sea.
 But the magic of Sea Shack lies in the band of merry men always ready to party!
 Each evening is memorable, thanks to the Pit Caribou, a local beer.
 And after the ‘last call’ bell chimes, the night always ends with both feet in the sand and heads turned up looking at the stars.

-There are three musts here: a soak in the hot tub, a drink at the tiki bar and a snooze in a hammock by the sea.
+There are three musts here: a sunset walk on the beach, a drink at the tiki bar and a snooze in a hammock by the sea.

 At Parc de la Gaspésie, close to the Sea Shack, you can hike among the Chic-Choc Mountains, which are among the highest and oldest mountains in Quebec.
 Superlatives fail to describe the views from the top.
 But in the village of Mont-Saint-Pierre we can take this experience to another level and achieve a childhood dream—flying !
 You start from the top of a mountain overlooking the sea and glide back down to earth, taking in the amazing views and enjoying an adrenaline rush!